ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ### Setting up the Basics

 To begin, let's set up the look of the fire staff and create our weapon object.
-Open the project your wish to use, or an empty project.
+Open the project you wish to use, or an empty project.

 1. Create an empty `weapon` object by dragging one into your Hierarchy from the Gameplay Objects section of CORE Content.

-2. Just like in the first weapon tutorial, we are going to create a Client Content folder within the weapon to hold the model of the staff.
+2. Just like in the first weapon tutorial, we are going to create a Client Context folder within the weapon to hold the model of the staff.

      1. You can combine shapes in whatever way you like with the help of an **[Art Tutorial](/tutorials/art/modeling_basics/)** or **[Reference](/tutorials/art/art_reference/)**, or you can use the Community Content asset [uhhhhhhh] as your fire staff.